egap/methods-guides/README.md

 For now, please make an issue and/or fork and a pull request specifying the methods guide in question.

+## Style Guide

+We use plain R+markdown for these guides.
+Since they are served in iFrames on <http://egap.org> links do not work so well.
+Because of that, we recommend using `[Hello, world!](http://example.com/){target="_blank"}` when you insert links.

 ## How to make webpages from these files.

 In RStudio, click "Knit to HTML".